gv3Dev/Dis.Solves/README.md

-# EdgyBot 🤖 - Unpatched
+# EdgyBot 🤖 - Up & Running
 <br/>
 <h3>EdgyBot is back & better than ever.
 Updates coming in daily<br/><br/>As part of our celebration, we have a 20% off discount 🎉🎉</h3>
 <br/>